replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2023-07-10-0}
 * Improves messaging when a subnet cannot be automatically discovered.

+### Known Issues {#known-issues-v2023-07-10-0}

+kURL v2023.07.10-0 has a known issue for the OpenEBS to Rook storage migration feature that causes a delay in storage availability when using the feature on new installations.
+This issue is resolved in [v2023.07.31-0](#bug-fixes-v2023-07-31-0).

 ## v2023.07.06-0

 Released on July 6, 2023

 :::important
-kURL v2023.07.06-0 has a known issue for the OpenEBS to Rook storage migration feature that causes a delay in storage availability when using the feature on new installations.
-Do not use this feature until the known issue is resolved.
+kURL v2023.07.06-0 has a known issue for the OpenEBS to Rook storage migration feature.
+This issue is resolved in [v2023.07.31-0](#bug-fixes-v2023-07-31-0).
 :::

 ### New Features {#new-features-v2023-07-06-0}
 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) versions RELEASE.2023-06-23T20-26-00Z and RELEASE.2023-06-29T05-12-28Z.
 * Adds [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.27.3.
 * Adds the ability to start a cluster with OpenEBS and MinIO, and then migrate data to Rook-Ceph after three or more nodes are ready.
 For more information, see [Migrating CSI](https://kurl.sh/docs/install-with-kurl/migrating-csi#automated-local-to-distributed-storage-migrations) in the kURL documentation.

+### Known Issues {#known-issues-v2023-07-06-0}

+kURL v2023.07.10-0 has a known issue for the OpenEBS to Rook storage migration feature that causes a delay in storage availability when using the feature on new installations.
+This issue is resolved in [v2023.07.31-0](#bug-fixes-v2023-07-31-0).

 ## v2023.06.27-0